codesqueak/SYWTWAM/docs/elk.md

 # ELK Stack (Elastic Stack) - Elasticsearch / Logstash / Kibana

 ## Logstash

 ### Install

-Logstash is installed by downloading and then unpacking to a convenient directoy.
+Logstash is installed by downloading and then unpacking to a convenient directory.
 Full details are given in the Logstash [documentation](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html)

 Once it has been unpacked and is ready to run, some basic configuration is required.